Handheld game console: GP2X Series

 The GP2X is an open-source, Linux-based handheld video game console and media player created by GamePark Holdings of South Korea, designed for homebrew developers as well as commercial developers.
 It is commonly used to run emulators for game consoles such as Neo-Geo, Genesis, Master System, Game Gear, Amstrad CPC, Commodore 64, Nintendo Entertainment System, TurboGrafx-16, MAME and others.

 A new version called the "F200" was released October 30, 2007, and features a touchscreen, among other changes.
 Followed by GP2X Wiz (2009) and GP2X Caanoo (2010).

 Late 2000s

 Dingoo

-The Dingoo A-320 is a micro-sized gaming handheld that resembles the Game Boy Micro and is open to game development.
+The Dingoo A320 is a micro-sized gaming handheld that resembles the Game Boy Micro and is open to game development.
 It also supports music, radio, emulators (8 bit and 16 bit) and video playing capabilities with its own interface much like the PSP.
 There is also an onboard radio and recording program.
 It is currently available in two colors — white and black.
-Other similar products from the same manufacturer are the Dingoo A-330 (also known as Geimi), Dingoo A-360, Dingoo A-380 (available in pink, white and black) and the recently released Dingoo A-320E.
+Other similar products from the same manufacturer are the Dingoo A330 (also known as Geimi), Dingoo A360, Dingoo A380, and Dingoo A320E.